nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 ```
 <br>

-## Building the language model using Kenlm
+## Building the language model using Kenlm on ClearML
 To build a kenlm language model from the train and dev pickle files that were generated from the data preprocessing step. **Note: Do not pass in the test pickle file into building the language model as this will cause data leakage, causing inaccuracies in the evaluation phase.** The script will first load the train and dev pickle files, then will write all the annotations into a text file.
 It will then load the text file generated into the kenlm script to build the language model based on the train and dev dataset.

 #### Arguments